I'm Movin' On (Rascal Flatts song): Critical reception

 The song won the Song of the Year award at the 38th annual Academy of Country Music awards, at which Rascal Flatts also won Top Vocal Group.
 Joe Don Rooney, Rascal Flatts' lead guitarist, said in an interview with USA Weekend that he considers the song an example of how the band interacts with their fans: "One time, a guy told us he was addicted to drugs and was considering suicide, then he heard our song 'I'm Movin' On.'
 He didn't say that the song alone changed his life.
 But it opened his mind to the thought that he could change his life, and he did."

 Music video

 A music video directed by Shaun Silva was released for the song.
 It debuted on November 16, 2001 during CMT Most Wanted Live.
 The video features footage of a live performance of the song, mixed with scenes of instruments being played and various views of the band members going about their daily lives.
 DeMarcus is seen exiting an elevator and riding on a subway train, LeVox is frequently seen talking on the phone, and Rooney is shown in a tattoo parlor.
 Throughout the video, the colors of everything change frequently.

 Chart performance

 "I'm Movin' On" debuted at number 57 on the U.S. Billboard Hot Country Singles & Tracks for the chart week of October 13, 2001.

 Year-end charts

+2025 re-recording

+In 2025, Rascal Flatts re-recorded the song with pop singer Kelly Clarkson, as part of their eleventh studio album, Life Is a Highway: Refueled Duets.
+The song was released on March 14, 2025.

+Background and composition

+In March 2025, Rascal Flatts announced their eleventh studio album Life Is a Highway: Refueled Duets.
+To celebrate their 25th anniversary, the album will feature nine re-recordings of some of their past hits with nine other artists.
+On this version, Clarkson sings lead on most of the song with Gary LeVox taking over on the bridge.
+Rascal Flatts sings harmony through the song.
+This version is twenty seconds shorter and produced by Jay DeMarcus.

+Critical reception

+James Daykin of Entertainment Focus said of the duet, "Clarkson, meanwhile, delivers a masterclass in vocal emotion on 'I'm Movin' On.'
+Her voice soars and stretches the song to its emotional limits, elevating it beyond its original form.
+It's a grand finale that reaffirms the versatility and depth of Rascal Flatts's music."